oshablue/fpga-rs104-up5k/README.md

 ### UART / RS104 Variant

-- Update/review again pulse ctrl chained signal timing for more variants
+- Update/review (yes again again) pulse ctrl chained signal timing for more variants
 - Create config regs clocked in from MCU for runtime variable timing and test modes for comms testing
 - FUTURE: What's up with the counter width implementations?
 Synth?
 Try and port to latest and greatest Synth/PNR toolchain
 - Optional modules - eg quad encoder pulse count and transmit; other runtime variables: length, freq, etc.